Grands for Grads

 a group of people in graduation gowns holding their caps up

-Let’s be real: the moment your kid is born, someone somewhere starts whispering “college tuition…” like it’s a horror movie.
-And while tuition is a beast on its own, it’s not the only cost that sneaks up on families.
+Did you get the same reaction the moment your kid was born...someone somewhere started whispering “college tuition…” like it was due the next day?
+And while tuition is a beast for sure, it’s not the only cost that sneaks up on families, and the grad themselves, after school is done.
 Living expenses?
-Credit cards?
+Car insurance?
 First apartments with no furniture except a sad futon?
 Yeah, that stuff adds up fast.

-Whether your kid—or someone you love—just graduated from high school or college, the next phase of life doesn’t have to be terrifying.
-In fact, it can feel downright empowering when a young adult actually knows what they can afford and has a plan to stay out of lifelong debt.
+Whether your kid—or someone you love—just graduated from high school or college, the next phase of life doesn’t have to be ramen and hot dogs just to get by.
+In fact, it's actually kind of fun when your favorite young adult realizes they CAN afford stuff!